 The St. Olaf Department of Psychology, in accord with the American Psychological Association’s curricular guidelines, encourages students to experience the breadth of the discipline, learning about both natural science and social science aspects of psychology.
 The Department’s faculty reflects this breadth; faculty areas include clinical, cognitive, cultural, developmental, neuroscience, personality, and social psychology.
 At the same time, our major provides flexibility so that students can pursue their interests in more depth and craft a major to fit their specific goals.
 Students often do research with faculty, and many complete internships.

 Psychology Major Worksheet

-The following worksheets lay out the requirements for the major, which are listed below, in an easy to follow format:
+This Major Worksheet explains the requirements for the major, which are listed in an easy to follow format.

 Requirements for the Major

 Psychology majors are required to take a minimum of 11.00 courses to complete the major.
 The major consists of 10.00 courses in the Department of Psychology and 1.00 course in statistics.

 The requirements fall into five categories: foundation courses in the major, content core courses, Level III capstone courses, an elective course in the department, and a general education requirement for the major.